Security of device-independent quantum key distribution protocols: a review: Security analyses

 It is well known that to observe Bell nonlocality, it is necessary for some of the underlying measurements to be incompatible.
 We can leverage this fact to relate the commutativity of the measurements of the key-generating party to the observed value of Bell violation.
 The pioneering work in this direction was done by Seevinck and Uffink~\cite{seevinck2007local}, with the assumption that the underlying quantum systems are qubits.
 A device-independent relation between the local overlap of the measurements and the achievable CHSH value was later derived by Lim \textit{et al.}~\cite{lim2013device} and also independently by Tomamichel and H\"anggi~\cite{tomamichel2013link}.
 Once the overlap of the measurements is bounded in terms of the CHSH value, one can then apply entropic uncertainty relations~\cite{coles2017entropic} to bound Eve's uncertainty about the outcome of one of the measurements~\cite{lim2013device}.

 Extending this idea, given a measurement that generates the key, one can also consider a \textit{virtual} complementary measurement and bound the correlation between the virtual measurement and the other party based on the observed Bell violation~\cite{woodhead2021device, masini2021simple}.
+Eve's optimal attack was also studied by \cite{woodhead2021device,masini2021simple} using this approach for the protocol using the generalised CHSH inequality for evaluating security, and noisy pre-processing.
 A similar idea was also presented in the work of Zhang \textit{et al}. with focus on complementarity and its extension to finite-key analysis~\cite{zhang2021quantum}.
 In contrast to the earlier methods where the uncertainty relations were applied on the actual measurements, here, one does not need to bound the overlap of the measurements, but rather bounds the hypothetical correlations that may arise from a virtual complementary measurement.

 For the simplest example, suppose that Alice generates the raw key using her $A_0$ measurement, and no noisy pre-processing is applied.
 We have the following uncertainty relation~\cite{masini2021simple}